Everything you need to know about Xel-Ha Park Mexico

 Xel-Ha Park asks that guest only use biodegradable sunscreen because normal sunscreens contain oils that pollute the water and cause illnesses to the marine life.
 The park strives to protect the environment and they ask visitors to do the same.

 If you don’t have biodegradable sunscreen with you, you can purchase a bottle inside the park.
 Otherwise, it’s a good idea to purchase before you leave home.
 You can order it on Amazon here.
+We like the brands Sun Bum and Blue Lizard Sunscreen.

 How do the Passport Stamps and Photos work?